Serious Mental Illness - Adults

 Serious mental illnesses are medical conditions that affect a person's thoughts, feelings, dispositions, and capabilities to relate to others and function on a daily basis.
 They are not the result of individual weakness, insufficient character, or underprivileged upbringing, but a medical condition affecting the brain and impairing a person’s social, emotional, and cognitive function.
 Fortunately, treatment of serious mental illnesses at this degree is entirely possible, and most battling a serious mental illness can find liberation from their symptoms with a professionally led treatment plan.

 CARE and IMPACT-West clients must meet the following criteria established by the State of South Dakota Department of Social Services – Division of Community Behavioral Health Services to receive treatment for mental illness.

-The individual's severe and persistent emotional, behavioral, or psychological disorder has resulted in at least one of the following:
+The individual's serious emotional, behavioral, or psychological disorder has resulted in at least one of the following:

-- Psychiatric treatment of major mental illness more intensive than outpatient care and more than once in a lifetime (e.g., emergency services, alternative residential living, or inpatient hospitalization)
+Psychiatric treatment of serious mental illness more intensive than outpatient care and more than once in a lifetime (e.g., emergency services, alternative residential living, or inpatient hospitalization)

 Services available at Behavior Management Systems for all of our programs listed below may include psychiatric medication management, individual therapy, co-occurring and chemical dependency services, family support and education, advocacy and education about community resources, multiple group opportunities, and education and support on activities of daily living.